-In 1964, Underwood assists a man named David Cohen who is continuning an unsolved case investigated by Harry Price.
+In 1964, Underwood assists a man named David Cohen who is continuning the investigation into an unsolved case which began with Harry Price.

-In 1937, Price had attended a seance one in London and experienced something that shook him to the core...
+In 1937, Harry Price had attended a seance one evening somewhere in London and experienced something that shook him to the core.

 “Price and his Spirit Child Rosalie was published in 1965, and Cohen pleaded for information from anyone that would lead to the identification of any of the participants who may have witnesssed the Rosalie materialization.”

-Later, Cohen recieves a mysterious letter in the post...
+Cohen subsequently recieves a mysterious letter in the post.

 A page from the letter signed ‘Rosalie’.